WGCEO/Portfolio/README.md

 ![](pianoEffect.gif)

 :musical_keyboard: Piano Effect is a new way of editing text naturally on TextView.
 It allows users to edit text easily and gracefully.
 As soon as a finger touches a text, the letters of text will make a wave motion in a Cosine graph, which gives users the feeling of playing piano.
-The text can be edited when swiped to the right.
-User can simple swipe left to erase any attributes.
-If user wants to erase the attributes what they add, just swipe left.
-Also, user knows the character what they are selecting by character's opacity.
-You can customize attributes such as font, colo,r line, shadow and more.
-Also you can copy/cut operation using piano Effect.
+The texts can be edited when swiped to the right.
+Users can simply swipe left to erase any attributes.
+Also, users will be able to see the letters being selected through adjusted transparency of letters.
+Users can customize attributes such as font, color, line, shadow and more.
+Also, users can copy and cut texts using Piano Effect.

 ### Why